Ketogenic diet foods – what to eat

 Regarding unprocessed red meat in general, its health effects are controversial.
 But it’s clear that it’s nutritious and satiating, and that humans have been eating it for millennia.
-We see no good health reasons to avoid it: Why red meat won’t kill you ↩
+We see no good health reasons to avoid it: Guide to red meat – is it healthy? ↩

 There’s a lack of clear scientific evidence about what level of protein intake that is most beneficial on a keto diet.
 Quite likely it depends on your goals.